Category Archives: Recent Product Liability Recalls

 Patients filing lawsuits on these grounds have sought compensation for pain, suffering, physical injuries, cost of replacement surgery and other related costs that resulted from the failure of the DePuy hip implant.

-If you or a loved one is experiencing problems with a defective DePuy metal hip implant or have been told that the implant needs to be replaced, contact an experienced personal injury attorney today.
+If you or a loved one is experiencing problems with a defective DePuy metal hip implant or have been told that the implant needs to be replaced, contact an experienced defective product lawyer today.